This week you may spend time coming to terms with your pregnancy and the reality of things that come along with it.

 Your physical changes this week

 Your rib cage expands and stretches to cope up and help you breathe smoothly.
-However, you may still feel breathless as there are several activities going on inside your body, including your circulatory system which is working extra hard and is one of the main reasons for your breathlessness.
+However, you may still feel breathless as there are several activities going on inside your body, including your circulatory system which is working extra hard and it is one of the main reasons for your breathlessness.

 Progesterone is an important pregnancy hormone which, besides softening the ligaments of your pelvis, also affects the muscles of the digestive track and makes it slack causing digestion to slow down.
 So say no to spicy or heavy food even though your food cravings might tell you differently.